bluecaret/carettab/README.md

 ### First time installation:
 1. Make sure you have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed
 2. Run `npm install` for packages necessary to build the project
-3. Run `npm install web-ext` to be able to start a dev build instance in Chrome

 ### Development workflow:
 1. Run `npm start` for a dev build.
 This is where local changes will be compiled and built.